 Who Invented the Likert Scale?

 The Likert Scale was developed by Rensis Likert in 1932.
-Likert was a social psychologist who developed the scale as a part of his PhD thesis.
-He wanted to use the scale to measure the general attitude of different international issues.
+Likert was a social psychologist who developed the scale for his Ph.D. thesis.
+He intended to use the scale to measure public attitudes on international issues.

 Likert’s contributions go far beyond this scale, too.
-He is credited for being one of the first social psychologists to use open-ended interviews to measure attitudes and preferences.
-Before Likert, psychologists believed that close-ended questions were the only way to collect accurate data from participants.
-Likert’s team developed a way of open-ended questioning that focused the participant’s answer toward something that was usable in data.
+He is credited with being among the first social psychologists to use open-ended interviews to measure attitudes and preferences.
+Before Likert, psychologists believed close-ended questions were the only way to collect accurate participant data.
+Likert’s team developed a methodology for asking open-ended questions that yielded valid data.

-In addition to his research, Likert has written a number of books on management and human organization.
+In addition to his research, Likert has written several books on management and human organization.
 His work is key to social psychology and industrial-organizational psychology as we know it today.

 But let’s talk more about the Likert Scale and how it’s used in surveys.